TobySuch/Shifter/README.md

 docker compose -f docker/dev/docker-compose.dev.yml up --build
 ```

 4. Once the containers are running, you should be able to access the site in your web browser at `127.0.0.1:8000`.
-By default, the admin user will automatically be created and you will be able to log in using the credentials you entered in the .env.dev file.
+If you added environment variables for the superuser, you should be able to login with those credentials.
+Otherwise you will be prompted to create a super user every time to start up the server.

 If you would like contribute to this project, please read the [contributing guidelines](CONTRIBUTING.md) for more information.